kitesi/scoped-sort/npm/README.md

 The first argument is the string to sort, and the second argument is an optional object of options.

+NOTE: The options object will be mutated, as a lot of the properties are shorthand for other values.

+The end result of options can still be re-used and will still produce the same output.

 This function will throw if you have faulty options.
 You can turn this off by setting `options.reportErrors`.
 If turned off, it will always return a string similar to the input, possibly not what you want or expect.